Altinn/altinn-studio-docs/content/teknologi/altinnstudio/development/handbook/front-end/developing/_index.md

   ```
   from `altinn-studio/src/studio` before proceeding with the instructions linked above.

-2. In the app that will be running, edit the `<path-to-app>/App/views/Home/Index.cshtml` file, and replace `https://altinncdn.no/toolkits/altinn-app-frontend/<version>/` with `http://localhost:8080/`.
+2. In the app that will be running locally, edit the `<path-to-app>/App/views/Home/Index.cshtml` file, and replace `https://altinncdn.no/toolkits/altinn-app-frontend/<version>/` with `http://localhost:8080/`.

 3. Run the app (from `<path-to-app>/App/`):
 ```